Ciutat de les Arts i les Ciències (City of Arts and Sciences)

-Since the Palau de les Arts Reina Sofía opened in 2005 as the final jewel in the cultural crown, the City of Arts and Sciences has become as emblematic of Valencia as Frank O. Gehry’s Guggenheim Museum is emblematic of Bilbao.
+The City of Arts and Sciences has become as emblematic of Valencia as Frank O. Gehry’s Guggenheim Museum is emblematic of Bilbao.
 Valencianos’ chests swell a little bigger as they inform you that Valencia didn’t have to go overseas for a great architect.
 It already had native son Santiago Calatrava, the engineer-architect previously known for visionary bridge designs.
 His construction innovations played a large role in creating soaring vistas and seemingly weightless structures in the 36-hectare (89-acre) site south of the city on the dry riverbed created by channeling the Río Túria underground.
 Félix Candela, the Spanish architect who had spent most of his career in exile, contributed one of the structures, and his technical expertise with thin-shell concrete was critical to Calatrava’s designs for the other three major buildings.
-The complex makes a great family outing, and if you plan to visit more than one major structure, check for discounts on combined admissions.
+The complex makes a great family outing, and if you plan to visit more than one major structure, be sure to purchase combined admissions or you will overpay.

 The first building to open (1998) was Calatrava’s L’Hemisfèric, a structure that resembles a giant eye and eyelid and contains a massive IMAX theater, a planetarium, and a laser show.